Bug report #13444

 Any help with this would be very much appreciated, as I cannot use QGIS with this level of memory usage.

-#1 Updated by Saber Razmjooei almost 5 years ago
+#1 Updated by Saber Razmjooei over 5 years ago

 - Status changed from Open to Feedback